Ipilimumab: Melanoma

-On December 10, 2007, Bristol-Myers Squibb and Medarex released the results of three studies on ipilimumab for melanoma.
+In December 2007, Bristol-Myers Squibb and Medarex released the results of three studies on ipilimumab for melanoma.
 The three studies tested 487 patients with advanced skin cancer.
 One of the three studies failed to meet its primary goal of shrinking tumors in at least 10.0% of the study's 155 patients.
 Side effects included rashes, diarrhea, and hepatitis.

 In 2010, a study was presented that showed a median survival of ten months in advanced melanoma patients treated with ipilimumab, compared with 6.4 months for those treated with gp100, an experimental vaccine (n=676), and 10.1 months for those treated with both the vaccine and ipilimumab.
-The Phase III clinical studies on the drug were controversial for their unconventional use of a control arm (as opposed to using a placebo or standard treatment).
+The phase III clinical studies on the drug were controversial for their unconventional use of a control arm (as opposed to using a placebo or standard treatment).
 Ipilimumab gained FDA approval in March 2011.

 Prostate cancer

 In 2008/09 Medarex performed a phase I/II dose escalation clinical trial of ipilimumab in metastatic hormone-refractory prostate cancer (HRPC).
 Some of the patients with advanced prostate cancer had their tumors drastically shrink, promoting further trials.

-On June 19, 2009, the Mayo Clinic reported two prostate cancer patients involved in a phase II study using MDX-010 therapy who had been told initially that their condition was inoperable but had their tumors shrunk by the drug such that operation was possible and are now cancer-free as a result.
-This press report however was criticized as premature and somewhat inaccurate.
-The clinical trials were still at an early stage and were run alongside other treatments – which could have been the real explanation for the tumor shrinkage.
-It was too early to say whether ipilimumab made any difference.
+In June 2009, the Mayo Clinic reported two prostate cancer patients involved in a phase II study using MDX-010 therapy who had been told initially that their condition was inoperable but had their tumors shrunk by the drug such that operation was possible and are now cancer-free as a result.
+This press report was criticized as premature and inaccurate, because the clinical trials were still at an early stage and were run alongside other treatments, which could have been the main reason for the tumor shrinkage.
+Thus, it was too early to say whether ipilimumab made any difference.

 In 2016, a phase II study using ipilimumab and nivolumab in AR-V7-expressing metastatic castration-resistant prostate cancer was opened.
 AR-V7 is an androgen receptor splice variant that can be detected in circulating tumor cells of metastatic prostate cancer patients.